-Beginning June 1, Western moved to the Low Risk Phase of our return to campus, and our support areas will be offering in-person appointments as well as providing service in alternative formats such as by phone, email, and video conferencing.
+Our support areas offer in-person appointments and provide service in alternative formats such as by phone, email, and video conferencing.
 Most services will operate from 8:00 a.m.-5:00 p.m., unless appointments are made outside these hours.
 You’re encouraged to call ahead and make an appointment before coming to campus.

 Click the links below for specific hours, formats, and contact information for the following service areas:

 Advisors help with class schedules, academic plans, and other academic issues.
 They support students throughout their time at Western.

 Admissions coaches can help you get started at Western!
 They will guide you in selecting a program and walk you through the admissions process.